na-stewart/Free-SafeSurf/README.md

 - Family: Rejects all adult content and blocks access to mixed content sites (like Reddit).

 ### Days Enforced
-This setting will initiate the SafeSurf enforcer (for all local accounts) which prevents filter circumvention.
+This setting will prohibit users from disabling or making changes to SafeSurf for a certain period of time.
 It is recommended to find what configuration works well for you before enabling it.

 ## Troubleshooting